-The Master of Arts in Clinical Psychology is designed for students with career interests in master's-level clinical practice or those who plan to obtain a Ph.D. or Psy.D.
+The Master of Arts in Clinical Psychology is designed for students with career interests in master's-level clinical practice or those who plan to obtain a doctorate.
 Graduates who work in clinical settings with this degree are employed in places such as:

 The program is designed for students to complete coursework, an internship, and the thesis within a two-year calendar period.
 The major curricular focuses are therapeutic interventions, psychological assessment and diagnosis, and research.
 The capstone experiences are a clinical practicum, the two-semester clinical internship, and a master's thesis.

-The Department of Psychology employs 22 full-time faculty members with diverse backgrounds reflecting an array of educational and applied training, viewpoints, and orientations.
-With an undergraduate enrollment of over 500 and an approximate graduate enrollment of 50 in two programs (Clinical and School Psychology), the department represents a busy and active center of academic and clinical training.
+The Department of Psychology employs approximately 17 full-time faculty members with diverse backgrounds reflecting an array of educational and applied training, viewpoints, and orientations.
+With an undergraduate enrollment of over 400 and an approximate graduate enrollment of 40 in two programs (Clinical and School Psychology), the department represents a busy and active center of academic and clinical training.

-The 19 full-time tenure-track faculty in the department all hold doctoral degrees from prestigious universities throughout the United States.
+The full-time, tenure-track faculty in the department all hold doctoral degrees from prestigious universities throughout the United States.

 The faculty-graduate student ratio in the clinical program is less than 1:5, which provides for a critical training and a rich interactive learning environment.